Paleo-Hebrew Leviticus Scroll: Priority

+The Talmud states that Samaritans used this script, and other fragments of paleo-Hebrew fragments of the Torah tend to confirm that the version of the Torah being copied in paleo-Hebrew was a Samaritan variant—at least a precursor to the Samaritan variant that became distinct at a later time.
+As such, it is possible that both the Hasmonean coinage and the Torah manuscripts may have been built up from a Samaritan style guide predating the coinage that comes into circulation under Hyrcanus but post-dating the Lachish ostraca.

 Discovery

-The discovery of the first Dead Sea scrolls in 1947 brought in its wake a flurry of epigraphic discoveries in the Qumran region.
+The discovery of the first Dead Sea Scrolls in 1947 brought in its wake a flurry of epigraphic discoveries in the Qumran region.
 The paleo-Hebrew Leviticus Scroll was one of the last among them to be discovered.
-It was found in January of 1956 by local Bedouins of the Taʿamireh clan, in what is now known as "Qumran Cave 11", about 2 km north of Khirbet Qumran, where it had been stashed along with other manuscripts.
+It was found in January 1956 by local Bedouins of the Ta'amireh clan, in what is now known as "Qumran Cave 11", about 2 km north of Khirbet Qumran, where it had been stashed along with other manuscripts.
 The entrance to the cave had been sealed off by fallen debris and large boulders, while part of the cave's roof had also collapsed, keeping the cave inaccessible for many centuries.
 The cache of manuscripts found in cave no. 11 yielded, among other manuscripts, the Great Psalms Scroll (11QPs), the Temple Scroll (11QT; being the longest of the Dead Sea Scrolls), and the paleo-Hebrew Leviticus Scroll.
-The Leviticus Scroll was obtained by the Rockefeller Museum (formerly the Palestine Archaeological Museum) in May of 1956 where it was kept in the museum's scrollery, and there remained largely untouched for 12 years, until it could be examined by researchers.
+The Leviticus Scroll was obtained by the Rockefeller Museum (formerly the Palestine Archaeological Museum) in May 1956 where it was kept in the museum's scrollery, and there remained largely untouched for 12 years, until it could be examined by researchers.
 When the museum came under the administration of the Israeli government after the Six-Day War in 1967, the museum assigned the Leviticus Scroll to D.N.
 Freedman for study and publication, who published the first report on the manuscript in 1974.
 Today, the 11QpaleoLev is held by the Israel Antiquities Authority (IAA).

 The scroll was first photographed in 1956 by the Palestine Archaeological Museum (PAM), and again in 1970 under the auspices of the IAA, when infrared photographs were made of the manuscript.
 Between 1956 and 1970 the scroll had suffered, losing at several places tiny fragments from the edges.
 Thus, the 1956 photographs preserve a better stage of the scroll and show readings which were lost in 1970.

 One fragment belonging to the 11QpaleoLev but not with the IAA is Fragment L (formerly, 11Q1), purchased by Georges Roux of France from the antiquities dealer Khalil Eskander Shaheen (Kando) of Bethlehem in 1967, showing Leviticus 21:7–12 / 22:21–27.
 Similar paleo-Hebrew fragments exist for the Books of Genesis, Exodus, Numbers and Deuteronomy, discovered in Qumran Cave 4.